 ACTIVITY 2022-14: Project-Based Voucher Right Sizing □Other - another specifically defined target population or populations.
-The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
-The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity has the following cost implications: ⊠Neutral □Increased revenue □ Decreased revenue ☐ Increased expenditures □ Decreased expenditures The implementation timeline for the initiative is: Upon approval of MTW Supplement, approval of revised Administrative Plan and training of staff.
+The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units. ⊠The MTW activity applies to all properties with project-based vouchers. ☐The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity has the following cost implications: Neutral □Increased revenue □ Decreased revenue ☐Increased expenditures Decreased expenditures The implementation timeline for the initiative is: Upon approval of MTW Supplement, approval of revised Administrative Plan and Upon approval of MTW Supplement, approval of revised Administrative Plan and training of staff.
 This MTW activity does require an impact analysis.
 Please see Right Sizing Impact Analysis.
 This MTW activity does not require a hardship policy.
-See Section H for a copy of all comments received at the public hearing along with the MTW agency's description of how the comments were considered

-ACTIVITY 2022-15: Guaranteed Basic Income (GBI) Pilot Program

-The City of Alameda has a a pilot program, Guaranteed Income Program, to provide a

-of \$1,000 to approximately 150 low-income City of

-Alameda households over a two-year period.

-NA : 04 OFF 0 00

-Waive: 24 CFR 6.09

-This MTW activity sorves t the following statutory objectives:

-SCost effectiveness The following statutory objectives.

-Self-sufficiency

-☐ Housing Choice

-e or more of the 3 MTW above statutory objectives by:

-This initiative achieves one s of filore of the 3 MTW above statutory objectives by.

-Allowing families to retain more income for the period of two years without requiring

-staff to do an interim between

-to all assisted households or only to a subset or subsets of

-aving a different policy by household status/family

-types/sites.
-This MTW act tivity applies:

-ds

-□only to a subset or subs ets of assisted households

-1 following cost implications:

-□Neutral

-☐Increased revenue

-☐ Decreased revenue

-⊠Increased expenditures

-☐Decreased expenditures 3

-The implementation timeling

-ne City of Alameda of the program.

-quire an impact analysis.
+Comments received at the public hearing for the Agency-Specific waiver and the agency's description of how the comments were considered will be inserted after public hearing.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+At this time, AHA is waiting on HUD approval to begin implementing activity.
+This activity has not been discontinued and is not planned to be discontinued.

+ACTIVITY 2022-15: Guaranteed Basic Income (GBI) Pilot Program The City of Alameda has a pilot program, Guaranteed Income Program, to provide a flat monthly cash payment of \$1,000 to approximately 150 low-income City of Alameda households over a two-year period.
+Waive: 24 CFR 6.09 This MTW activity serves the following statutory objectives: ⊠Cost effectiveness ⊠ Self-sufficiency ☐ Housing Choice This initiative achieves one or more of the 3 MTW above statutory objectives by: Allowing families to retain more income for the period of two years without requiring staff to do an interim between triennials.
+A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity has the following cost implications: □ Neutral □Increased revenue □ Decreased revenue ⊠Increased expenditures □ Decreased expenditures The implementation timeline for the initiative is: Upon implementation by the City of Alameda of the program.
+This MTW activity does require an impact analysis.
 Please see GBI Impact Analysis.

-ot require a hardship policy.

-of all comments received at the public hearing along with

-the MTW agency's descrip otion of how the comments were considered

-E.2.
-Agency-Specific Wai ver(s) for which HUD Approval has been Received:

-For each previously approve ed Agency-Specific Waiver(s), a set of questions will populate.

-Does the MTW agency hav e any approved Agency-Specific Waivers?

-☐ Yes ☐ No [If no, qu uestion set concludes]
+This MTW activity does not require a hardship policy.
+Comments received at the public hearing for the Agency-Specific waiver and the agency's description of how the comments were considered will be inserted after public hearing.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+At this time, AHA is waiting on HLID approval to begin implementing activity At this time, AHA is waiting on HUD approval to begin implementing activity.
+This activity has not been discontinued and is not planned to be discontinued.
+This activity has not been discontinued and is not planned to be discontinued.